Pi-0r-Tau/Epilepsy-Active-protection-Extension-/README.md

 4. Frame difference:
          For each new frame, the function processFrameDifference calculates the absolute difference between the current greyscale frame and the previous greyscale frame.

+5. Mean difference:
+         The sum of the difference is divided by the number of the pixels to obtain the mean difference.

 ## Works on: